 When I bought the Strion, I really didn’t know if it would do what I wanted, so I took a risk.
 I hope that this article will give you a better understanding of what the Strion is, and what it isn’t, so you can make an informed decision regarding your flashlight purchase.

 I have used the Strion on duty, and it performed well.
-The primary mission of my Strion, though, is as a off-duty and plain clothes flashlight.
+The primary mission of my Strion, though, is as an off-duty and plainclothes flashlight.
 You see, I’m one of those freaks who believes that carrying a flashlight off-duty and in plainclothes is a good idea.
 The Strion is perfect in these roles for me.

 The Strion easily slips into the cargo pocket of a pair of shorts or BDU-style pants.
 Additionally, it also rides in the front pocket of a good pair of jeans.
 I rarely notice it when I am carrying it.
 Carrying it in a belt holder completely removes it from the wardrobe and makes it totally invisible and out of the way until you need it.